-Responsibilities as a Graduate Student
+Responsibilities of a CMB Graduate Student

 Each student is responsible for understanding and following the rules and policies that govern their academic degree.
-Diligent planning is required to ensure all the milestones and deadlines for the degree are met.
-The Graduate School website is a centralized resource for information on degree requirements, deadlines, and policies.
+Diligent planning is required to ensure that all milestones, deadlines and requirements of the degree are met.
+The Graduate School website is a centralized resource for information on policies, deadlines, and general doctoral degree requirements.
 Two University catalogs are essential references: The General Information Catalog and The Graduate Catalog.
-These catalogs are available online at catalog.utexas.edu/graduate.
+These catalogs are available online at catalog.utexas.edu.
 The policies and requirements governing graduate education are dynamic.
 Each student is well advised to stay in frequent contact with the Graduate Advisor and/or Graduate Program Staff, and default to them whenever they have questions.